-In fact, the average age of disclosure of child sex abuse, including child sex trafficking, in a study of 1,000 victims was 52 years-old.9 Yet, until recently, many states blocked criminal charges and civil lawsuits well before age 52.
+In fact, the average age of disclosure of child sex abuse in a study of 1,000 victims was 52 years-old.9 For victims of child sex trafficking, the trauma is even more complex and severe and significantly hinders disclosure.
+Yet, until recently, many states blocked criminal charges and civil lawsuits well before age 52.
 By the time most victims were ready to come forward, the courthouse doors were locked, shutting victims out of justice.